PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

             [ref]$bytes_needed            # The size needed.
         )

-        # Either if the function fails or succeeds, we need to close our handle.
+        # We always need to close our handle, regardless of success or failure.
         [void][Utilities.ProcessAndThread]::CloseHandle($h_target)

         # Something went wrong, continuing to the next handle.